microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 ## UX / UI Design

 These are some prototypes from initial investigations in the space.
-The settings in these gifs are not up to the current spec.
+The settings in these are not up to the current spec.

 ![gh-5916-prototype-000](https://user-images.githubusercontent.com/18356694/185226626-c723be0d-501c-40f1-9b2f-f017932ea4fe.gif)